Leap Seconds and how they are handled by Meinberg Devices and NTP

 Extrapolations of the difference ( TI - UT1 ), http://www.ucolick.org/~sla/leapsecs/dutc.html

-The International Earth Rotation Service, IERS, is measuring the true earth rotation and determines when a leap second has to be inserted.
-Insertion of a leap second is always scheduled for the end of the last day of a month, preferably at the end of June or December, at UTC midnight.
+The International Earth Rotation and reference Service, IERS, is measuring the true earth rotation and determines when a leap second has to be inserted.
+Insertion of a leap second is always scheduled for UTC midnight at the end of the last day of a month, preferably for the last day of June or December.
 In the past all leap seconds had been inserted at either one of those times.
 Announcements whether a leap second is scheduled or not are published by the IERS in their Bulletin C. The current Bulletin C is published about half a year before the next possible date for a leap second.

 The standard way to count UTC time across a leap second is: